Submission Formats – 2nd Annual Writers’ Workshop

 What happens next?

 We will read all the abstracts that submitted.
-After the initial deadline range (we have extended it to July 30 ), we will provide you feedback as for which of the two formats your paper is accepted.
+After the initial deadline, then we will provide you feedback as for which of the two formats your paper is accepted.
 Then, by the second deadline you should submit your final draft.
 Those who select the white paper approach can make adjustments as needed but then are asked to reconfirm your interest by submitting the second draft by the second deadline.
 You will also be asked to register for the workshop on the AECT Convention page.